innodoc/innodoc-documentation/en/02-elements/content.md

 ---
-title: Elements
+title: Content elements
 ---

-This sections presents the different elements that can be used in courses.
+This section guides you through the available content elements.
+Using code examples you will learn how to use them.